Agentic Entity Resolution

-The Senzing MCP server gives your AI assistant direct access to Senzing documentation, data-mapping workflows, SDK code generation, error troubleshooting, and sample data through the open Model Context Protocol (MCP) standard.
+The Senzing MCP Server for Agentic Entity Resolution gives your AI assistant direct access to Senzing documentation, data-mapping workflows, SDK code generation, error troubleshooting, and sample data through the open Model Context Protocol (MCP) standard.

 Instead of searching the web or reading docs manually, you can ask your AI assistant to map data, generate SDK code, or diagnose errors.
 It will use the MCP server’s specialized tools to give accurate, up-to-date answers grounded in official Senzing documentation.